-The best of both worlds in the form of a pristine coast and lush hinterland
+The best of both worlds: pristine coast and lush hinterland

-Venture beyond the beach and surf scene to explore the Glass House Mountains, Hinterland and Mary Valley regions.
-The townships of Maleny, Mapleton and Montville offer stunning views, bespoke accommodation and incredible proximity to rainforest and waterfall discoveries.
-Wonders of nature abound in the Sunshine Coast, with the globally renowned Noosa Everglades and the many national parks all must-do experiences.
+If life's a beach at the Sunshine Coast, it's a rainforest too.
+Venture beyond the ocean to explore the region's lush rainforest interior.
+Most famous are its stunning Glass House Mountains, the rolling Sunshine Coast hinterland, subtropical Noosa countryside and the Mary Valley regions.
+The townships of Maleny, Mapleton and Montville offer stunning views, bespoke accommodation and incredible proximity to rainforest and waterfalls.
+Wildlife wonders abound on the Sunshine Coast: cruise along the Noosa Everglades to experience stunning wilderness or through the Pumicestone Passage to spot a dugong.

 The Sunshine Coast is home to 100km of beaches bordered by crystal-clear waters.
-From sheltered bays to some of the world’s most famous breaks, it’s the perfect place to learn or pursue a passion for diving, fishing, sailing, kayaking, jet skiing, water skiing, kiteboarding, paddleboarding, snorkelling, surfing or swimming.
-And if bucket list experiences are what you want, it doesn’t get much better than swimming with a humpback whale!
+From sheltered, calm swimming bays to some of the world’s most famous breaks, it’s the perfect place to learn or pursue a passion for diving, fishing, sailing, kayaking, jet skiing, water skiing, kiteboarding, paddleboarding, snorkelling, surfing or swimming.
+For a bucket-list experience, drive on the “sand highway” from Noosa North Shore to Rainbow Beach or swim with the whales in Mooloolaba.

 When to go